gruntwork-io/terraform-aws-couchbase/modules/load-balancer/README.md

 * `allow_http_inbound_from_cidr_blocks`: Use this variable to specify which IP address ranges can connect to the Load Balancer.
 You can also use `allow_http_inbound_from_security_groups` to allow specific security groups to connect.

-* `health_check_type`: This parameter tells the Couchbase cluster to use the load balancer for health checks, rather than the simpler EC2 health checks.
-This way, a server will be replaced as soon as it stops responding properly to requests, rather than only if the EC2 Instance dies completely.

-* `aws_autoscaling_attachment`: Use this resource to attach the Auto Scaling Group used in your Couchbase cluster to the Target Groups in the Load Balancer.
-This way, every time a new server boots in the cluster, it will automatically register with the appropriate Target Group and begin doing health checks.
-Note that there are two Target Groups, one for Couchbase Servers (`couchbase_server_target_group_arn`) and one for Sync Gateway (`sync_gateway_target_group_arn`).

-You can find the other parameters in [vars.tf](vars.tf).

-Check out the [examples folder](https://github.com/gruntwork/terraform-aws-couchbase/tree/master/examples) for working sample code.